Sha-a-Gi/meptrgeo/README.md

 * TRGEO-00020 Increase MTE for orc breeding events by +5
 * TRGEO-00034 Remove references to global aztec_invasion
 * TRGEO-00037 Allow Gimli to be playable - adds House Gimli ducal title and Barony of Back Door on 11361.1.1.
 Held by Gloin during War of the Ring.
+* TRGEO-00047 Add Ent and Eagle holy order for Gandalf's use
+* TRGEO-00043 Add ducal holding for Gandalf to allow to be played prior to WOTR events
+* TRGEO-00052 Add conquer CB for Gandalf - Do not meddle in the affairs of Wizards!
+* TRGEO-00058 Remove Maia trait from being added to Istari culture (Prevent dozens of random Maia from being generated in courts)

 **TODO**